 Three Basic Coupon Organization Ideas

 Over the years, I’ve identified three different organizational methods that work well for most couponers.
-The one that’s right for you will gel with your style, how you like to shop, how many coupons you intend on using, and how much time and effort you wish to devote.
+The one that’s right for you will gel with your style, how you like to shop, how many coupons you intend to use, and how much time and effort you wish to devote.

 Organizational Idea #1: The Coupon Binder